echronos/echronos/pm/reviews/arm_mpu_support/Stefan_Götz.0.md

 Remove extra space before assignment operator.
 Maybe check for other extra whitespace in this and other added files.

+[sebastian.holzapfel: fixed.
+Also searched for excessive spaces before operators in other added files.]

 Location: components/mpu-armv7m/implementation.c:388
 Comment 21: Rework
 Remove empty line.